Etbelo/RoadNetworkValueIteration/README.md

 # RoadNetworkValueIteration

 This project is a demonstration for generating and evaluating Markov decision processes for road networks, where a vehicle carries charge/fuel that is spent while driving.
 A policy is generated using asynchronous value iteration utilizing the OpenMP C++ library for multithreaded evaluation.
 The policy is generated with custom stage cost to change the behavior of travelling to charging stations for refueling.
+Once generated, a policy can then be used in a stochastic navigation task between any two nodes and starting charge.
 Furthermore, this project combines Python in the front-end and C++ in the back-end for optimal performance.

 Overall, this project is only meant as inspiration and study-tool for performance oriented programming and value iteration, as it is used for this purpose only.